mnemnion/marmalade/interlude.md

 The syntax would be `` `$ASCIIMathML$` ``, inspired by TeX.
 The backtick is not used in ASCIIMathML markup; if you want a literal token with dollar signs on both sides, you must use double backticks to enclose it, or put spaces between the backtick and the dollar signs.

-This is an easy add when Arachne gets written.
+This is an easy add when Athena gets written.

 ##A twist

 Your humble narrator is only human, and made a very basic mistake.
 A weaver creates the documentation, and a tangler the source code.
+All traces of this error are being erased from history; author's privilege.

 Donald Knuth is a writer of books, that are incidentally programs.
 The books will inspire for generations after the source is run to any practical end, indeed the core TeX engine is largely superceded, and MMX is run only to explore Professor Knuth's work.
 Of course the weave creates the documentation.
 I feel quite foolish.
 Migraine indeed.